 Surprised?
 You aren’t the only one.
-When my first dog entered his senior years I didn’t know this either… until I talked to my veterinarian about it.
+When my first dog entered his senior years I didn’t know this either.

-With my current ‘oldie’ it was simple to find a food which suited her needs because I had already been around the block a time or two.
+With my ‘oldie’, it was simple to find food which suited her needs because I had already been around the block a time or two.

 On this page I’m going to share what I’ve learned and help you find the perfect senior dog nutrition for your old guy, or gal.

-‘Old dogs need low-calorie dog food’ – Not Necessarily
+1. ‘Old dogs need low-calorie dog food’ – Not necessarily.

-‘Senior dogs need low-protein dog food formulas’ – No they don’t
+2. ‘Senior dogs need low-protein dog food formulas’ – No they don’t.

-‘Older dogs benefit from dog foods with added supplements’ – Sometimes
+3. ‘Older dogs benefit from dog food with added supplements’ – Sometimes.

 The supplements that we’re likely to be interested in for our elderly dogs are things like Omega-3 fatty acids, which are destroyed by most processing procedures.

 Older dogs only need a low-fat dog food if they have certain health issues… either they’re overweight or have health issues such as pancreatic disease.
 Certain heart conditions may also lead your veterinarian to recommend a low-fat diet.

 Research has shown that most dogs thrive when their diet contains a reasonable level of Omega-3 and Omega-6 fatty acids.